Richard Oliver - Psychotherapist UKCP Accredited

 I am ready to help you as I have helped many others.

-My speciality is how I work: I use an active and creative approach to reach the unconscious process behind the talking.
+I use an active and creative approach to reach the unconscious process behind the talking.

 What to Expect